Shuttle/shuttle-esb/src/guide/patterns/publish-subscribe.md

 > Install the `Shuttle.Esb.Sql.Subscription` nuget package.

-This will provide access to the Sql-based `ISubscriptionManager` implementation.
+This will provide access to the Sql-based `ISubscriptionService` implementation.

 > Install the `Microsoft.Data.SqlClient` nuget package.